 CAREER OPPORTUNITY OF A LIFETIME!

 The Apiam Animal Health Production Animal Internship Program is an initiative targeted towards recently graduated veterinarians with a strong interest in production animal medicine and consultancy.
-This 24-month structured program offers you the chance to work in Australia’s leading production animal veterinary business in the disciplines of dairy, feedlot, swine, poultry and genetics.
+This structured program offers you the chance to work in Australia’s leading production animal veterinary business in the disciplines of dairy, feedlot, swine, poultry and genetics.
 Our aim is to provide production animal knowledge, skills and competencies required to be successful in individual and herd-level veterinary medicine.
-We are looking for driven and motivated veterinarians with a minimum of 12 months experience, who wish to join our extensive team of highly qualified vets and consultants.
-Exceptional new graduates will also be considered.
+We are looking for driven and motivated veterinarians who wish to join our extensive team of highly qualified vets and consultants.
+Exceptional new graduates are welcome to apply.